Downfall

 Two Bodies at the Base of Geronimo

+Did they jump?
+Were they pushed?
+Were two suicides really a coincidence?
+And why were two women with seemingly nothing in common found together at the bottom of the same cliff?
 This is the seventeenth book in J.A.
 Jance's Joanna Brady series, and it finds the Arizona sheriff navigating both professional crisis and personal upheaval.
-The case that lands on her desk is puzzling from the start - and the deeper she digs, the darker it gets.
+The case that lands on her desk is puzzling from the first hour - and the deeper she digs, the darker the truth beneath it becomes.

-Two Victims, No Connection
+Two Victims, No Apparent Connection

-Seventeen Books In, Still Sharp
+Seventeen Books In

 Rating: 4.0/5 ⭐